 Cyprus offers various options for non-EU nationals to acquire residence.
 Each of these residence routes offer the additional advantage of leading to Cyprus citizenship, as long as the relevant criteria are met.

-The three routes are:
+The different routes are:

-- Permanent Residence Permit
+- Permanent Residence Permit through investment

 - Temporary Residence Permit through the establishment of a Foreign Interest Company